 - Station personnel must be advised of the circumstances regarding the removal of the employee from the train. - The Conductor and other employees must provide written and signed statements with all pertinent facts.
-The Conductor will make a detailed report in writing of the circumstances to the immediate management supervisor as soon as possible. - The employee's Amtrak Photo ID/Flash Pass will be confiscated and immediately forwarded to the employee's Crew Base manager. - The employee will be directed to return to their assigned crew base via an alternate mode of transportation, preferably a bus. - Station personnel will be advised to issue an Emergency Exchange Voucher (EEV).
-The EEV will only be issued to return the employee to their assigned crew base. - If a management supervisor is not present or available, contact CNOC by the quickest means of communication.
+The Conductor will make a detailed report in writing of the circumstances to the immediate management supervisor as soon as possible. - The employee's Amtrak Photo ID/Flash Pass will be confiscated and immediately forwarded to the employee's Crew Base manager. - The employee will be directed to return to their assigned crew base via an alternate mode of transportation, preferably a bus. - Management will arrange for the withheld employee's transportation back to their home crew base. - If a management supervisor is not present or available, contact CNOC by the quickest means of communication.